-For Transport Level Security, insurance companies will use SSL 3.0 for mutual authentication.
-SSL 3.0 enables requesting parties to know they are communicating with the correct insurance company.
-In turn, SSL 3.0 with client authentication allows an insurance company to know it is communicating with the correct authorized party.
+For Transport Level Security, insurance companies will use TLS 1.2 for transport level security.
+TLS1.2 enables requesting parties to know they are communicating with the correct insurance company.
+In turn, TLS 1.2 with client authentication allows an insurance company to know it is communicating with the correct authorized party.

-SSL also provides a secure, or encrypted, channel for applications to communicate with each other, eliminating the need to encrypt data at the application level which could potentially cause performance degradation.
+TLS also provides a secure, or encrypted, channel for applications to communicate with each other eliminating the need to encrypt data at the application level which could potentially cause performance degradation.